-Two Henrys, three Catherines, two Annes, two Janes, Edward, Mary and Elizabeth: we all know the Tudors.
-They are big beasts of British history: only Arthur and his cakes, William and his conquest, Charles and Cromwell or Victoria with her Empire come close in our collective imagination.
-It would be easy for any exhibition about the Tudors to stick to the familiar stock images provided by Holbein.
+Meet the Real Tudors: Two Henrys, three Catherines, two Elizabeths, two Marys, two Annes, two Janes and Edward.
+We all think we know the Tudors.
+They are big beasts of British history: only Alfred and his cakes, William and his conquest, Charles and Cromwell or Victoria with her Empire come close in our collective imagination.
+It would be easy for any display about the Tudors to stick to the familiar stock images provided by Holbein.
 Holbein is here but also smaller more intimate objects.

 When Henry VII was widowed he didn’t have the benefit of match.com and had to rely on ambassadors armed with his portrait instead.
 They were dispatched to Margaret of Austria, Duchess of Saxony, who decided not to marry the king but kept the portrait anyway.
 More startlingly lifelike is a sculpture based on a plaster cast of the dead king’s face, in the half light of the gallery you half expect him to start talking to you.
 Displayed nearby is a Book of Hours given by Henry to his daughter Margaret when she left to marry King James IV of Scotland, in which he wrote ‘Remember your kind and loving father in your prayers.
 Henry King.’
 It is amazing to look at the book and know that it was handled by the man whose lifelike face gazes down on you.

 Henry VIII is so familiar to us that seeing his portraits in the flesh is like leafing through a lavishly illustrated text book.
 What brings the man to life are the objects that he once handled.
 It is easy to forget that the founder of the Protestant Church of England was, in fact, a Catholic monarch for more than twenty years.
 His rosary is here to remind us of that fact, the largest bead is carved with the letters ‘he 8’ and ‘k a’.